Connecting multi-lepton anomalies at the LHC and in Astrophysics with MeerKAT/SKA: Results

-Here, we display a comparison between the sensitivity of the MeerKAT telescope and the predicted emissions for our constrained DM model using the Reticulum II dwarf galaxy.
-The choice of this target is motivated by the fact that it is in an ideal location for southern hemisphere observations and has one of the highest `J-factors' among known dwarf galaxies~\cite{Albert_2017}.
-In fitting with our AMS-02 constraints from Fig.~\ref{fig:ams2Params_Ein}, we assume $\langle \sigma V\rangle = 10^{-25}$~cm$^3$~s$^{-1}$ and include uncertainties on the value of $\rho_\odot$.
-We make use of a cored density profile following arguments from Ref.~\cite{walker2009,adams2014}.
-This being an Einasto profile~\cite{einasto1968} (which can be cored for certain parameter choices), given by:
+Next, we will consider the comparison between the sensitivity of the MeerKAT telescope and the predicted emissions for our constrained DM model using the Reticulum II dwarf galaxy.
+The choice of this target is motivated by the fact that it is in an ideal location for southern hemisphere observations and has one of the highest `J-factors' among known dwarf galaxies \cite{Albert_2017}.
+In fitting with our AMS-02 constraints from Fig.~\ref{fig:ams2Params_Ein}, we assume $\langle \sigma V\rangle = 10^{-25}$~cm$^3$~s$^{-1}$.
+Note that we also include a shaded uncertainty band in our plots, this includes uncertainties on the value of $\rho_\odot$, the magnetic field, and the J-factor.
+We make use of a cored density profile following arguments from \cite{walker2009,adams2014}.
+This being an Einasto profile \cite{einasto1968} (which can be cored for certain parameter choices), given by: